franjuan/vatuta/docs/integrations.md

 # Integrations

-Vatuta supports multiple data source integrations for importing content into a searchable knowledge base.
+Vatuta supports multiple data source integrations for importing content into a searchable knowledge base powered by **Qdrant**.

+> [!IMPORTANT]
+> All integrations require the Qdrant vector database to be running.
+> See [Qdrant Setup Guide](../qdrant_setup.md) for installation and startup instructions.

 This document covers setup and usage for each integration.

 ## JIRA Integration